carpentierberengere/collection/README.md

 ## What did we do ?

 I chose to list 10 of my favourite movies:movie_camera:.
-Using a framwork of my choice (in this case, [*Bulma*](https://bulma.io/)), I created cards in which I placed the movie poster, what genre it was, a small description and a link to a trailer.
+Using a framework of my choice (in this case, [*Bulma*](https://bulma.io/)), I created cards in which I placed the movie poster, what genre it was, a small description and a link to a trailer.

 ## What did we learn ?